Yami-10/OD-Simulator/README.md

 # OD-Simulator

-OpenDominion Simulator for speint round and round 44.
+OpenDominion Simulator for sprint round and round 44.
 The OpenDominion Simulator utilizes tables and requires Excel 2010 or later.
 Check it and let us know what you think on Discord!
 Always remember to check which version you're using and report any bugs.

 Update: The sim is now fully functional on macOS